 Size is phenotypic - each pup is likely to end up being a little different in size from its litter mates.
-Although parent size is an excellent indication, we can not predict an exact weight or size.
+Although parent size is an excellent indication, we cannot predict an exact weight or size.
 Females tend to be a little smaller than males.

 We work with all three sizes.